Back to SRL Storymaker Resource Library

 • Embracing, rejecting, or feeling disconnected from your family’s culture

-• What’s your immigrant community like here, and how do they collectively preserve their culture in the U.S.?
+• What’s your immigrant community like here, and how do they collectively preserve their culture in their new country?

 Culture and language: